Trump comments on race, ethnicity raised eyebrows before ‘shithole’ furor

 For years, he suggested that former President Barack Obama was not born in the United States.
 During the campaign, he suggested that some Mexican immigrants are "rapists" and "bringing crime" across the border and vowed to deport "bad hombres" from the U.S.

 Carson, the only black member of Trump's Cabinet, had never served in Congress and spent his career as a surgeon.
-None of the lawmakers knew Carson, and Trump found that surprising, the attendees said.
+Trump found that surprising that no one said they knew him, the attendees said.

 During that same meeting, a member relayed to Trump that potential welfare cuts would harm her constituents, "not all of whom are black."
 The president replied: "Really?
 Then what are they?"

-Note: CORRECTION (Jan.
-12, 2018, 6 p.m.
-ET): An earlier version of this article imprecisely rendered a question President Trump posed to members of the Congressional Black Caucus.
-The question was whether they knew Ben Carson personally, not whether they knew of him.